liudakl/ParAIsite/README.md

 Please keep in mind that you need to select in the script on which model and on which dataset you would like perform test.

-# ParAIsite (without additional training on AFLOW) Training and Testing Results:
+# ParAIsite  Training and Testing Results:

 ## Training Results
 | Dataset | Validation Error (Mean ± Std) |